aifunc-dev/aifunc/README.md

 - **Highly open-ended autonomous Agents**: Tasks that require AI to independently plan and loop through tool chains.
   AIFunc advocates using code to orchestrate control flow, rather than letting AI act freely.

-> 💡 **About streaming output**
-> The current version focuses on "structured data extraction" (waiting for the complete result to return). **Streaming output support will be added in a future release.**

 ---

 ## Orchestrate AI Like Writing Business Code